keu/docs/astro/configure-idp.md

 #### Step 2: Create a client secret

-Follow [Microsoft' documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-credentials) to create a client secret for your new application.
-Make note of the secret value for Step 4.
+Follow [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-credentials) to create a client secret for your new application.
+Make note of the client ID and secret value for Step 5.

 :::caution